 To display the MATH menus, press math.
-Press or to display the menus for the NUM (Number), CMPLX (Complex), PROB (Probability) or FRAC (Fraction) commands.
+Press of or b to display the menus for the NUM (Number), CMPLX (Complex), PROB (Probability) or FRAC (Fraction) commands.

 Note: Use Catalog Help for more syntax help when needed.
 Select a menu item and then press \pm to go to a syntax help editor (if the menu item is supported).